Subscribe To Print Edition About The Tribune Code Of Ethics Download App Advertise with us Classifieds

 White-cheeked macaques are stout with the males significantly larger than the females.
 These animals’ backs range from yellowish-brown to chocolate-brown colours, while their cheeks sport the distinct grayish-white hairs that gave them their name.

 Protobothrops himalayanus, a type of bushmaster snake, was discovered in the Himalaya Mountains in 2012.
 Its most distinctive features are its red head and red eyes.
-It can grow up to 1.5 metres in length.
+It can grow up to 1.5 meters in length.

 The discovery of the snake is seen as a big challenge to the notion that the Himalaya Mountains are a desolate and lifeless region.